 Payment fraud with stolen card data is largest by volume - 70% of card losses are card-not-present fraud (MRC).
 However, friendly fraud accounts for 36% of all fraud cases and is particularly insidious as transactions initially appear legitimate.
 Return fraud costs $103 billion annually (NRF).
 Implementing 3D Secure and AI-based scoring significantly reduces all fraud types.

-AI systems achieve up to 98% detection rates (DataDome) and improve detection by 65-90% compared to rule-based systems (Softjourn).
-They simultaneously reduce false positives by 50-60%.
-HSBC achieved 60% fewer false alarms while detecting two to four times more suspicious cases.
-ROI typically ranges from four to six times in the first year (Chargeflow/DigitalOcean).
+AI systems achieve up to 98% detection rates (DataDome) and improve suspicious-activity detection by up to 40% compared to rule-based systems (McKinsey).
+They simultaneously reduce false positives by up to 50% (McKinsey).
+HSBC cut its alert volume by more than 60% while detecting two to four times more suspicious cases (HSBC/Google Cloud).
+One documented case study shows ROI of 2,106% through effective fraud management (Riskified).

 False declines are falsely rejected legitimate orders.
 They cause $443 billion in annual revenue loss worldwide (Riskified/ClearSale) - nine times more than actual fraud.
 32% of affected buyers never return to the merchant (Riskified), and loyal customers reduce their order frequency by 65%.
 AI-based risk scoring minimizes false declines through contextual rather than blanket evaluation.

-Strong Customer Authentication under PSD2 has reduced card-not-present fraud in Europe by 60% (WiserReview).
+Card payments verified with Strong Customer Authentication (SCA) under PSD2 are markedly less prone to fraud; outside the EEA without an SCA requirement, the fraud rate runs about 17 times higher (ECB/EBA).
 3D Secure 2.0 enables risk-based authentication: Only suspicious transactions require additional verification, preserving conversion rates.
 For online shops, SCA-compliant payment integration is mandatory - and simultaneously an effective protection.

-Even smaller shops have effective options: Activate 3D Secure (reduces CNP fraud by 60%), implement MFA for admin access, set up velocity checks for order frequency, and build automated chargeback documentation.
+Even smaller shops have effective options: Activate 3D Secure and SCA (SCA-verified payments are markedly less prone to fraud, ECB/EBA), implement MFA for admin access, set up velocity checks for order frequency, and build automated chargeback documentation.
 Managed hosting solutions with integrated security features provide additional protection without a dedicated fraud team.

 Protect Your Shop Before Fraud Causes Damage

 E-commerce fraud is not a problem that resolves itself: Losses are rising, methods are becoming more sophisticated, and the cost of inadequate protection far exceeds the investment in prevention.
-With $48 billion in global losses, 94% of German shops affected, and a clear ROI perspective of four to six times, there is no reason to wait.
+With $48 billion in global losses, 94% of German shops affected, and measurably better detection through AI, there is no reason to wait.
 AI-powered fraud detection provides the critical balance: high detection rates with minimal false positives - for more security and more revenue.

-This article is based on data from Juniper Research, CRIF Study, BKA, Global Anti-Scam Alliance (GASA), LexisNexis True Cost of Fraud, MRC Global Fraud Report, DataDome, Softjourn, Riskified, ClearSale, National Retail Federation, Infisign, DemandSage, WiserReview, Chargeflow, Fortune Business Insights, Mastercard, HSBC, and Microsoft.
+This article is based on data from Juniper Research, CRIF Study, Bitkom, Global Anti-Scam Alliance (GASA), LexisNexis True Cost of Fraud, MRC Global Fraud Report, ECB/EBA Report on Payment Fraud, Nilson Report, McKinsey, DataDome, Riskified, ClearSale, National Retail Federation, Appriss Retail, Sift, DemandSage, Fortune Business Insights, Mastercard, HSBC, Google Cloud, and Microsoft.
 As of: March 2026.